-- Turbulent flows can originate at the walls.
-When this is the case, we talk about wall bounded turbulence. - Turbulent flows can also originate in the absence of walls (or far from walls).
-When this is the case, we talk about shear free turbulence (usually jets, heated walls, atmospheric flows). - But indifferently of the type of turbulence, the turbulent motion has a direct effect on the velocity profiles, wall shear stresses, and mixing of transported quantities (heat transfer rate, species concentration, mass transfer, and so on).
+Turbulent flows can originate at the walls.
+When this is the case, we talk about wall bounded turbulence.

+• Turbulent flows can also originate in the absence of walls (or far from walls).
+When this is the case, we talk about shear free turbulence (usually jets, heated walls, atmospheric flows).

+But indifferently of the type of turbulence, wall bounded or shear free, the turbulent motion has a direct effect on the velocity profiles, wall shear stresses, and mixing of transported quantities (heat transfer rate, species concentration, mass transfer, and so on).